ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1. สอน Node.js บทที่ 5 ESP32 แสดงผล Dashboard Gauge ด้วย WebSocket - <a href="https://medium.com/@KruRin/%E0%B8%AA%E0%B8%AD%E0%B8%99-node-js-%E0%B8%9A%E0%B8%97%E0%B8%97%E0%B8%B5%E0%B9%88-5-esp32-%E0%B9%81%E0%B8%AA%E0%B8%94%E0%B8%87%E0%B8%9C%E0%B8%A5-dashboard-gauge-%E0%B8%94%E0%B9%89%E0%B8%A7%E0%B8%A2-websocket-e54b5a24c327?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Understanding SSR vs. CSR: Making Your React Site Fast for Everyone - <a href="https://medium.com/@adesh.barve20/understanding-ssr-vs-csr-making-your-react-site-fast-for-everyone-d674da3d1498?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Narin Damnuy (KruRin)`**
+✍️ **posted by `Webstack`**

-<blockquote>📺 📟 🌏ในบทนี้จะนำเสนอการใช้ Node.js แสดงผล Dashboard Gauge ด้วย WebSocket
+<blockquote>Have you ever clicked a link and waited… and waited… for the page to show anything?
+We have all been there.
+As a web developer, I used to…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Advanced Rate Limiting Patterns: Multi-Tier, Compound Limiters, and Distributed Systems - <a href="https://medium.com/@khaledzeitar/advanced-rate-limiting-patterns-multi-tier-compound-limiters-and-distributed-systems-131ed816da45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Building a Microservices App Changed the Way I Think About Systems - <a href="https://medium.com/@abdullah-kashif-softeng/how-building-a-microservices-app-changed-the-way-i-think-about-systems-1aa0a9745e95?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khaled Zeitar`**
+✍️ **posted by `Abdullah Kashif`**

-<blockquote>You’ve got basic rate limiting working (Part 1, Part 2).
-Your API is protected.
-Life is good.
+<blockquote>This microservices project changed how I understand data flow and backend systems. forcing me to think in services, not just endpoints.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Practical Approach of Replica Set — MongoDB — Part 2 - <a href="https://medium.com/@guptasantosh327/practical-approach-of-replica-set-mongodb-part-2-2ec3c1aaed0d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Sidecar Pattern: Giving Your Microservices a “Co-Pilot” - <a href="https://medium.com/@paul.schon/the-sidecar-pattern-giving-your-microservices-a-co-pilot-41f0e720de55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santosh Gupta`**
+✍️ **posted by `Paul Schon`**

-<blockquote>Haven’t read my PART 1 yet?
- I highly recommend checking it out first so you have the theory ready for Part 2:
+<blockquote>n the world of cloud-native development, we often talk about the “Single Responsibility Principle.”
+But as our microservices grow, we find…
 Continue reading on Medium »</blockquote>

-<h3>4. สอน Node.js บทที่ 4 ESP32 แสดงสถานะ Switch ด้วย WebSocket - <a href="https://medium.com/@KruRin/%E0%B8%AA%E0%B8%AD%E0%B8%99-node-js-%E0%B8%9A%E0%B8%97%E0%B8%97%E0%B8%B5%E0%B9%88-4-esp32-%E0%B9%81%E0%B8%AA%E0%B8%94%E0%B8%87%E0%B8%AA%E0%B8%96%E0%B8%B2%E0%B8%99%E0%B8%B0-switch-%E0%B8%94%E0%B9%89%E0%B8%A7%E0%B8%A2-websocket-ac3e3a82ca9a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+How I Built a $0/mo WhatsApp AI Sales Agent That Outperforms Enterprise SaaS - <a href="https://bibinprathap.medium.com/how-i-built-a-0-mo-whatsapp-ai-sales-agent-that-outperforms-enterprise-saas-64f1f5f39468?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Narin Damnuy (KruRin)`**
+✍️ **posted by `Bibinprathap`**

-<blockquote>📺 📟 🌏ในบทนี้จะนำเสนอการใช้ Node.js แสดงสถานะ Switch ด้วย WebSocket
+<blockquote>Stop paying per-conversation fees and “Press 1 for Menu” friction.
+Here is how to build a sovereign, LLM-powered sales bot using Node.js…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js Dev Tries Java Spring Boot: 7 Things That Made No Sense - <a href="https://javascript.plainenglish.io/node-js-dev-tries-java-spring-boot-7-things-that-made-no-sense-8a3fcffbdfc7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun Gets Acquired by Claude’s Anthropic: My Gut Reaction - <a href="https://medium.com/@ehsanghaffar/bun-gets-acquired-by-claudes-anthropic-my-gut-reaction-eccdc0907ea9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay `**
+✍️ **posted by `Ehsan Ghaffar`**

-<blockquote>Why ‘npm install’ felt like freedom and Maven made me question my life choices
+<blockquote>As a developer, I usually greet news of tech acquisitions with a shrug, or maybe a quick scan for layoff announcements.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Why I Chose Node.js to Rebuild My Backend Foundations - <a href="https://javascript.plainenglish.io/why-i-chose-node-js-to-rebuild-my-backend-foundations-f5bca8b53bdd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Role-Based Access Control in NestJS | Three Production-Ready Approaches | By Jobayer Ahmed - <a href="https://medium.com/@jobayer6735/role-based-access-control-in-nestjs-three-production-ready-approaches-by-jobayer-ahmed-6343197bab3b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kabeerpancholi`**
+✍️ **posted by `Jobayer Ahmed`**

-<blockquote>Hi, I’m Kabeer Pancholi — a 23-year-old software developer.
+<blockquote>Role-Based Access Control (RBAC) is essential for securing modern applications.
+In this comprehensive guide, we’ll explore three complete…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-AWS Lambda Durable Functions-Building a Customer Registration Workflow with(TypeScript) - <a href="https://vimson.medium.com/aws-lambda-durable-functions-building-a-customer-registration-workflow-with-typescript-f835b23b9b55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kafka Beyond the Basics: Architecture, Internals, and Interview Prep - <a href="https://medium.com/@paarth.jain/kafka-beyond-the-basics-architecture-internals-and-interview-prep-3354c0ab7819?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vimson Varghese`**
+✍️ **posted by `Paarth Jain`**

-<blockquote>Modern user registration flows are no longer simple “insert a record and return 200 OK”.
-They often involve multiple asynchronous steps…
+<blockquote>Apache Kafka is a distributed event streaming platform used to publish, subscribe, store, and process streams of records in real time.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Git Mistakes That Can Destroy Your Repo (And How to Recover) - <a href="https://ashishnoob.medium.com/git-mistakes-that-can-destroy-your-repo-and-how-to-recover-b2a54e5b0495?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Automation Ideas That Earned Me Time, Confidence, and Unexpected Opportunities - <a href="https://medium.com/write-a-catalyst/5-automation-ideas-that-earned-me-time-confidence-and-unexpected-opportunities-69bfd4fd1992?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Singh`**
+✍️ **posted by `Ibrahimrana`**

-<blockquote>“After 4 years in DevOps, I thought I’d seen every Git mistake possible — until this one.”
+<blockquote>Build once benefit forever (even when you’re asleep).
-Continue reading on Medium »</blockquote>
+Continue reading on Write A Catalyst »</blockquote>

 <h3>2.
-What happens when you have too many agents—and nobody can explain what they did? - <a href="https://medium.com/@cbotmap/what-happens-when-you-have-too-many-agents-and-nobody-can-explain-what-they-did-39ad15ac2a35?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The HTML Cheat Sheet I Wish I Had When I Started Learning to Code - <a href="https://xeeshanab.medium.com/the-html-cheat-sheet-i-wish-i-had-when-i-started-learning-to-code-6cdc4bcecff8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `B effect`**
+✍️ **posted by `Zeeshan A. | Web Developer & UI UX Mentor`**

-<blockquote>In the last year, “agentic” systems have exploded in capability.
-We’ve gone from single chatbots to swarms: planner agents, tool agents…
+<blockquote>Stop getting lost in documentation and start mastering the essentials.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Before You Build Another SaaS, Run This 30-Second Reality Check - <a href="https://intruvurt.medium.com/before-you-build-another-saas-run-this-30-second-reality-check-af7b1bb30bcc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Wrote 30 Articles on Medium as a Developer — Here’s What I Learned - <a href="https://medium.com/activated-thinker/i-wrote-30-articles-on-medium-as-a-developer-heres-what-i-learned-7fe73a2900d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Doble Duche`**
+✍️ **posted by `Abdul Basit`**

-<blockquote>Most startups don’t fail because the product was bad.
-They fail because nobody was already looking; they built the right thing for the…
+<blockquote>I only write on topics that actually deserve to be written, things readers want to learn from a real developer experience, not from AI
-Continue reading on Medium »</blockquote>
+Continue reading on Activated Thinker »</blockquote>

 <h3>4.
-I Thought My REST API Was Done — Then I Deployed It - <a href="https://medium.com/write-a-catalyst/i-thought-my-rest-api-was-done-then-i-deployed-it-78f00b2e477e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Qasim`**

-<blockquote>The unexpected challenges of my first cloud launch
-Continue reading on Write A Catalyst »</blockquote>

-<h3>5.
-HTMX vs React: Why Django Developers Are Quietly Ditching React - <a href="https://medium.com/pyzilla/htmx-vs-react-why-django-developers-prefer-htmx-a60e0251163e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azeem Teli`**

-<blockquote>Less JavaScript.
-More Sanity.
-Same Power.
-Continue reading on PyZilla | Python »</blockquote>

-<h3>6.
-RTP AKURAT DAN POLA TERJAMIN Main di DWITOGEL dan Bawa Pulang Kemenangan Maksimal. - <a href="https://medium.com/@dwitogel171/rtp-akurat-dan-pola-terjamin-main-di-dwitogel-dan-bawa-pulang-kemenangan-maksimal-03d9d84fc15a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dwitogel`**

-<blockquote>Memilih Jalan Keberuntungan dengan Bijak bersama DWITOGEL
-Continue reading on Medium »</blockquote>

-<h3>7.
-Gamma-butyrolactone à vendre
-Télégramme : (+237672351658) - <a href="https://medium.com/@onehundredd94/gamma-butyrolactone-%C3%A0-vendre-t%C3%A9l%C3%A9gramme-237672351658-ba21bd2e3b77?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DSA Lecture 89 : Depth First Search (DFS in Graph) - <a href="https://medium.com/coding-nexus/dsa-lecture-89-depth-first-search-dfs-a70cb3ab7853?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onehundredd`**

-<blockquote>Êtes-vous à la recherche d’un produit chimique de qualité supérieure pour vous aider dans vos efforts industriels ou de recherche?
-Notre…
-Continue reading on Medium »</blockquote>

-<h3>8.
-In My Experience The One-Prompt Website Promise Is All Hype - <a href="https://medium.com/@patricecunliffe/in-my-experience-the-one-prompt-website-promise-is-all-hype-32e2eca65542?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Patrice | Digital Minimalist`**

-<blockquote>Why AI is a powerful tool, but not a magic solution
-Continue reading on Medium »</blockquote>

-<h3>9.
-8 “Tiny” Code Optimizations That Made My Apps Shockingly Faster Overnight - <a href="https://medium.com/h7w/8-tiny-code-optimizations-that-made-my-apps-shockingly-faster-overnight-8f2c0bf453de?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ibrahimrana`**

-<blockquote>Small tweaks, measurable results with examples anyone can try
-Continue reading on T3CH »</blockquote>

-<h3>10.
-Why setTimeout(fn, 0) Is NOT Instant — The Truth About JavaScript Timing - <a href="https://javascript.plainenglish.io/why-settimeout-fn-0-is-not-instant-the-truth-about-javascript-timing-69bd2fab53b1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akash Kumar`**
+✍️ **posted by `YogiCode`**

-<blockquote>A story-driven explanation of the event loop, call stack, and why “0 milliseconds” still means “wait”.
+<blockquote>Going Deep Before Going Wide
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Coding Nexus »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>